hibernate/lucene-jbossmodules/README.md

 == Versions

-While it would be tempting to follow the versions of the bundled Apache Lucene versions, this wouldn't allow to release improvements nor bugfixes in the module structure itself.
+We will use an `X.Y.Z.qualifier` pattern as recommended by [JBoss Project Versioning](https://developer.jboss.org/wiki/JBossProjectVersioning), wherein the `X.Y.Z` section will match the version of the Apache Lucene version included in the modules, possibly using a `0` for the last figure when this is missing in the Lucene version scheme.

-We will use an X.Y.Z pattern with an optional qualifier as defined on [JBoss Project Versioning](https://developer.jboss.org/wiki/JBossProjectVersioning), where X.Y will match the major and minor versions of the included Lucene version.
+We will add an additional qualifier, lexicographically increasing with further releases, to distinguish different releases of this package when still containing the same version of Apache Lucene library.

-The micro version will not necessarily match the Lucene version: we will increase this for any change;
+This might be useful to address problems in the package structure, or any other reason to have to release a new version of these modules containing the same Lucene version as a previously released copy of these modules.

-this includes upgrading the actual Lucene version but might also be incremented because of other patches applied to this project.
+An example version could be `5.5.0.wildfly02` to contain Apache Lucene version `5.5`.

 == Usage